 The SEC verifies the information contained in the submitted SEC forms to ensure that it meets the set standards.
-Most of the SEC filings are made available to the public through the SEC database.
+Most of the SEC filings are made available to the public through the SEC online database – EDGAR (the Electronic Data Gathering, Analysis, and Retrieval system).

 Importance of SEC filings

-By making it mandatory for publicly traded companies to make SEC filings, the US government enables investors to review a company’s history and forecast future performances.
+By making it mandatory for publicly traded companies to make SEC filings, the US government enables investors to review a company’s history and forecast future performance.
 Investors and finance professionals rely on these filings to get reliable information about companies that they are evaluating for investment purposes.
-The SEC filings help investors to make informed investment decisions when planning to sell, buy, or hold company’s securities.
+This helps investors to make informed investment decisions when planning to sell, buy, or hold a company’s securities.

 SEC Filings Available to Investors